kubukoz/flawless/DESIGN.md

   - combining tests using Cats operators when convenient, providing necessary Cats instances ✅

 - Great UX
-  - Readable, instantaneous output ❌ with colors ✅, pretty printing ✅ (custom typeclass defaulting to cats.Show impl? ❌), file paths ✅
+  - Readable, instantaneous output ✅ with colors ✅, pretty printing ✅ (custom typeclass defaulting to cats.Show impl? ✅ (Diff from diffx)), file paths ✅

 - Ran as an app and not using a test runner ✅
   - works with fury by default ✅